Additive C*-categories and K-theory: C -linear star -categories and Cstar - and Wstar -categories

 \begin{ddd} A normed *-category $\bC$ satisfies the {strong $C^*$-inequality} if for all objects $A,B,C$ of $\bC$ and all morphisms $x$ in $\Hom_\bC(A,B)$ and $y$ in $\Hom_\bC(A,C)$ we have

-\end{ddd} Note that the difference to the $C^{*}$-inequality \ref{efijoibsderewrfwefbsfdbsdfb} above is that $x$ and $y$ may have different targets.
+\end{ddd} Note that the difference to the $C^{*}$-inequality in Point~\ref{efijoibsderewrfwefbsfdbsdfb} above is that $x$ and $y$ may have different targets.

-The strong $C^*$-inequality implies both the $C^*$-inequality \ref{efijoibsderewrfwefbsfdbsdfb} and the $C^*$-identity \ref{qerihugiqefqwefd}, and it implies the positivity Condition \ref{qerihugiqefqwefd1} by exploiting the following property of $C^*$-algebras: a self-adjoint element $b$ in a $C^*$-algebra $A$ is positive if and only if for all positive elements $a$ in $A$ we have $\|a\| \le \|a + b\|$.
+The strong $C^*$-inequality implies both the $C^*$-inequality in Point~\ref{efijoibsderewrfwefbsfdbsdfb} and the $C^*$-identity in Point~\ref{qerihugiqefqwefd}, and it implies the positivity condition in Point~\ref{qerihugiqefqwefd1} by exploiting the following property of $C^*$-algebras: A self-adjoint element $b$ in a $C^*$-algebra $A$ is positive if and only if for all positive elements $a$ in $A$ we have $\|a\| \le \|a + b\|$.
 On the other hand, this property of $C^*$-algebras also implies that the strong $C^*$-inequality is true for the maximal norm on a pre-$C^*$-category in the sense of Definition \ref{defn_pre_Cstar_cat}.

 Since the norm on a $C^{*}$-category in the classical sense is equal to the maximal norm we see that the definitions of a $C^{*}$-category in the sense of Definition \ref{defn_Cstar_cat} and in the classical sense are equivalent.\footnote{This was already stated in \cite[Rem.\ 2.15]{startcats}, but one must delete the word ``parallel'' in the statement of the $C^{*}$-inequality in order to turn it into the strong $C^{*}$-inequality.} \hB \end{rem}